 - I didn’t find any mention of associated swelling

 - There seemed to be no evidence of pain or lameness (these are supposed to be painful and cause lameness)

 Of course, this thing is pretty tiny compared with photos I found online, so perhaps that’s why the lack of evidence of pain.
 The swelling, though, kept worrying me.

-VetLive: I have never seen edema caused by a cyst but if it is irritating her body enough then I can see the logic there.
+Veterinarian: I have never seen edema caused by a cyst, but if it irritates her body enough, I can see the logic there.

-I found that typical treatment would be Cephalexin (an antibiotic used to treat skin infections), along with topical treatments.
-That would be good, Jasmine was on Cephalexin in the past with no adverse effects.
+I found that a typical treatment would be Cephalexin (an antibiotic used to treat skin infections), along with topical treatments.
+That would be good.
+Jasmine was on Cephalexin in the past with no adverse effects.

 I found out that the most useful diagnostic tests include skin scrapings (for mites), impression smears, or fine-needle aspirates to confirm the presence of an inflammatory infiltrate.
 Source: Merck Veterinary Manual I wanted to be sure we know exactly what we’re looking at.

 I wasn’t certain whether we could do a needle aspirate on such a tiny thing, but I made a list of all the things I wanted to do to confirm anyway.
 I really do feel sorry for Jasmine’s vet.

 Finally, we made it to the time of Jasmine’s vet appointment.
 The diagnosis was in: Jasmine indeed had an interdigital cyst, secondary to Malassezia infection (yeast).

 So now I knew what that salty smell means.